p-gen/smenu/README.rst

 Interested?
 -----------
-Please read the included man page to learn more about this little program.
+Please use the included man page to learn more about this little program.

-On Linux, ``man ./smenu.1`` will do it.